 As schools in Maryland continue to ignore decades-old best practices for teaching reading and assessing progress, parents struggle to get schools to acknowledge their child’s dyslexia and other learning disabilities.
 This is especially true for bright children with learning disabilities who cannot read but use background knowledge or memorization to give correct answers on reading assessments.

-Parents of students with dyslexia who are not identified often hear that their children are “doing fine,” “are doing better than others,” “just need more time,” “are immature,” or are “late because they are boys.”
+Parents of students with dyslexia who are not yet identified as having the disability often hear that their children are “doing fine,” “are doing better than others,” “just need more time,” “are immature,” or are “late because they are boys.”
 These are unacceptable excuses.
-One in five students have dyslexia, and the failure to identify them leads to significant consequences in their personal and academic lives.
-These students experience the intense frustration of not learning to read, and understandably, they communicate that frustration the only way they can — through misbehavior, deflection, or avoidance.
+One in five students have dyslexia, and the failure to identify them early leads to significant consequences in their personal and academic lives.
+These students experience the intense frustration of not learning to read, and understandably, they sometimes communicate that frustration the only way they can — through misbehavior, deflection, or avoidance.
+This is a story we have seen often and hear repeatedly from parents.

 We have extensive experience working with parents of children with dyslexia and learning disabilities who are struggling to read.
 Parents often seek our help with issues like the following: